 Dip frozen peanut butter balls in chocolate while holding onto the toothpick.
 Leave a small portion of peanut butter showing at the top to make them look like the real Buckeye nuts.

 Put Buckeyes back on the waxed paper-lined cookie sheet and refrigerate 2 hours until firm.
 This old fashioned Buckeye Candy Recipe makes about 5 dozen candies.

-Learn how to make Buckeye candy with Graham cracker crumbs.
-Believe me, if you love the Graham cracker crumb taste, then you will find these Buckeyes amazingly delicious!
+This Buckeye candy recipe calls for Graham cracker crumbs.
+Believe me, if you love the Graham cracker crumb taste, then you will find these Buckeye balls amazingly delicious!

 1 cup creamy peanut butter

 1/2 cup finely ground graham cracker crumbs